GeminiDRSoftware/IRAF_VM_tutorial/source/installation.rst

-* To ensure the integrity of the download, you can open a terminal window (as described in :ref:`login`), type ``shasum Downloads/communityCO7.ova`` (substituting whatever path you put it under) and verify that the resulting checksum is ``757ccdbad35f343e9b570c3fa642b00fa0ddde4e``; if not, you should try downloading the file again.
+* To ensure the integrity of the download, you can open a terminal window (as described in :ref:`login`), type ``shasum Downloads/communityCO7.ova`` (substituting whatever path you downloaded it to) and verify that the resulting checksum is ``757ccdbad35f343e9b570c3fa642b00fa0ddde4e``; if not, you should try downloading the file again.